-The total amount of calories burned in any given day is referred to as the “total daily energy expenditure” (“TDEE”).
+The total amount of calories you burn in any given day is referred to as your “total daily energy expenditure” (“TDEE”).
 This is comprised of multiple components(Melanson, 2017):

 - There are the calories you burn in the process of digesting and absorbing food you eat, frequently called the “thermic effect of feeding” (“TEF”) or “dietary induced thermogenesis” (“DIT”).

 - There are the calories you burn while you purposefully exercise, called different things but I will go with “exercise activity thermogenesis” (“EAT”).

 - Additionally, there are the calories you burn with unplanned activity, which includes rolling over in bed, fidgeting in a chair, pacing, alterations in your posture, etc. This is called “non-exercise activity thermogenesis” (“NEAT”).

 TDEE = RMR + TEF + EAT + NEAT